Makonede/LinkCannon/README.md

 ## Usage
 ![D-pad Up and Right Stick](https://restite.org/dpad/8o)

-This button combination will open the BTB simulation dialog — from there, just follow the given instructions.
+This button combination will open the BTB simulation dialog â€” from there, just follow the given instructions.

 ## Building from source
 ### Prerequisite
-- devkitPro [`switch-dev`](https://devkitpro.org/wiki/Getting_Started) (devkitA64 and libnx)
+- devkitPro [`switch-dev`](https://switchbrew.org/wiki/Setting_up_Development_Environment) (devkitA64 and libnx)

 ### Steps
 1. Clone the repository.